General API

 To authenticate API requests, an API key must be included in every request.
 The API key can be provided in one of the following ways:

-As a request header (X-API-KEY)
+- As a request parameter (

 Request Headers